 Employees not in compliance with this policy will be subject to the university non-compliance protocols.

 COVID-19 vaccinations are free, whether an individual has health insurance or not.
 If an individual is covered by a health plan, the insurance card should be presented at the time of vaccination and the procedure should be run through your health insurance.

-All employees will be paid for time taken to receive the COVID-19 vaccination.
+All employees will be paid for time taken to receive the COVID-19 vaccination and booster.
 Employees are to work with their managers to schedule appropriate time to comply with this policy.